Deadtime Stories (TV series)

-Deadtime Stories is an anthology horror-fantasy television series written by Annette Cascone and based on the book series of the same title (created by Annette and Gina Cascone).
+Deadtime Stories is an anthology horror-fantasy television series written by Annette Cascone, based on the book series created by Annette and Gina Cascone.
 It premiered on Nickelodeon on November 2, 2012, and aired through November 14, 2013.

 Premise

 The series stars Jennifer Stone as "The Babysitter" who reads the Deadtime Stories to the children while babysitting.
 Piper Reese stars in the recurring-turned-lead role of Nancy Patanski, the neighborhood tough girl who ended up facing off with Giggles the Killer Clown while babysitting in Who's Giggling Now.